Chocolate Charlotte

 Taking a little break from holiday baking, I made this dessert for my sister’s birthday.
 For some reason, I had it in my head that I wanted to make a charlotte.
 I’d never made one before, and it just seemed like the thing to make for her day.

 I flipped through cookbooks and searched online and narrowed it down to two recipes.
 This recipe that is pictured above in all its delicious glory.
-And this other one.
+And another one I won’t name.
 The one that nearly turned me off making any kind of desserts ever again.

 That “other” recipe is actually the one I started out making.
 I read through it several times and thought it sounded great.
 About two-thirds of the way through trying to prepare it, I set down my hand mixer and told Quinn I wasn’t going any further.
 It’s not that it was necessarily complicated.
 I think it’s just not a good recipe.